alessandro-bertero/Becca_et_al_2025/README.md

 **Relative to Fig 4 and S4**

 ### scRNAseq_cardiac_organoids (scRNAseq_1)
 Single cell RNAseq data of cardiac organoids were analysed to compare the specific phenotypic commitment of 3 differentiation protocols inducing the right ventricle (RV), left ventricle (LV) and atrium (AT) fates respectively.
-Raw reads were alligned and combined with cellranger8, and scRNAseq counts were filtered with Seurat with the AB001_step1_Seurat_filtering.R script.
-With the AB001_step2_Monocle_SeparateChambersAnalysis.R, cells differentiated with each protol were separated in a different single cell dataset, and each dataset was analysed with Monocle3 to perform dimensional reduction, clustering, and pseudotime analysis.
+Raw reads were alligned and combined with cellranger8, and scRNAseq counts were filtered with Seurat with the AB001_step1_Seurat_filtering.R script to remove cells with few counts or expressed genes and with high expression of mitochondrial genes.
+With the AB001_step2_Monocle_SeparateChambersAnalysis.R, cells differentiated with each protol were separated in a different single cell dataset, and each dataset was analysed with Monocle3 to perform log2 normalization, dimensional reduction, clustering, and pseudotime analysis.
 Each cluster was further analysed with GO analysis on the top 10 expressed markers, with DGE analysis compared to the others and with gene modules detection to identify the cell type related to each cluster.
 Where needed new subclusters were created according to cell-type specific markers.
 With the last script (AB001_step3_Monocle_JointChambersAnalysis.R) the annotated cells were combined in a new unique single cell dataset.
 The dataset was again processed with dimensional reduction, and the main markers were visualized on the resulting UMAP.
 Finally the clusters classification was validated with Seurat by transfering the cell types label from the dataset retrieved form the GSE263193 accession number.
 **Relative to Fig S4**

 ### scRNAseq_cardiac_organoids_with_KD (scRNAseq_2)
 Single cell RNAseq data of left ventricle (LV) cardiac organoids were analysed to compare the cell types distribution upon GATA4 and CTCF KD.
-Raw reads were alligned and combined with cellranger8, and scRNAseq counts were filtered with the AB002_Seurat_filtering.R script.
+Raw reads were alligned and combined with cellranger8, and scRNAseq counts were filtered with the AB002_Seurat_filtering.R script to remove cells with few counts or expressed genes and with high expression of mitochondrial genes.
+The dataset was further processed with the Seurat pipeline in order to retrieve the metadata related to the cell cylce phase.
+With the AB002_step2_MonocleAnalysisAll.R, the single cell dataset was futher filtered to remove some artifacts, and it was preprocessed, and log2 normalized with Monocle3.
+With the AB002_step3_MonocleAnalysisSeparate.R the dataset was separated by timepoint (day4 and day7), and each resulting Monocle object was processed to obtain dimensional reduction, clustring, and pseudotime trajectories.
+Cluster idetity was defined upon combination of the GO of the top expressed markers, and GSEA (clusterProfiler) on differentially expressed genes of each cluster compared to the others.
+The resulting inferred cell types were validated with a gene module analysis and a visualization of the gene expression opatterns of validated markers.
+The enrichment of cells in each cluster in the TET compared to the control condition of each KD was evaluated with both a Fisher's exact test and a KNN graph analysis using MiloR.
+Differences in the cell cycle were evaluated with a Wilcoxon test based on Seurat's annotation.
 **Relative to Fig 5, Fig 6, and Fig S5**

 # Download the supporting datasets from the Zenodo repository: